farcrycore/plugin-algolia/README.md

 | maxFieldSize | The maximum number of characters for any field.
 Def: 5000 |
 | attributesForFaceting | Array of properties available for faceted search. |
 | ordering | Order of each specific index; defaults to `bfeatured desc` but might be used to create alternate index order by date. |

-### Types

-This should contain an entry for each content type you need to index.
-The value of this is an empty struct (to index all properties of that type) or a struct with keys for all the properties you need to be indexed.

-> TODO: what do these property keys need to contain

 ### Examples